-Accounting Standards Codification Topic 350 ("ASC 350") Intangibles-Goodwill and Other allows entities to first use a qualitative approach to test goodwill for impairment.
+ASC 350 allows entities to first use a qualitative approach to test goodwill for impairment.
 ASC 350 permits an entity to first perform a qualitative assessment to determine whether it is more likely than not (a likelihood of greater than 50%) that the fair value of a reporting unit is less than its carrying value.
 If it is concluded that this is the case, the currently prescribed two-step goodwill test must be performed.
 Otherwise, the two-step goodwill impairment test is not required.
-We performed a qualitative assessment in 2015, 2014 and 2013 and determined that it is more likely than not that the fair value of our reporting units exceed their respective carrying values at the October 1, 2015, 2014 and 2013 annual valuation dates and, therefore, did not perform the prescribed two-step goodwill impairment test.
-We considered various factors in performing the qualitative test, including macroeconomic conditions, industry and market considerations, the overall financial performance of our reporting units, the Company's stock price and the excess amount or "cushion" between our reporting unit's fair value and carrying value as indicated on our most recent quantitative assessment.
+Considerable judgment is required by management in using the qualitative approach under ASC 350 to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying value.